Lemon vs. Lime — Health Impact and Nutrition Comparison

 Adding lemon juice to a meal significantly lowered the mean blood glucose concentration.
 This effect is assumed to be due to the acidity of lemon juice slowing down starch digestion (12).
 Hypothetically, as lime juice also has an acidic pH, we will see the same effect by using lime juice with high glycemic index foods.

 Citrus limetta or sweet lime has also been studied as a source of a functional compound for controlling diabetes mellitus due to its hypoglycemic effects (13).

 Phytochemicals of citrus fruits have been associated with a decreased risk of cancers, specifically in the digestive and upper respiratory tract.
 This effect was evident even with moderate citrus fruit consumption (14).

-Key lime, in particular, has been studied to have anticancer effects against colon, pancreatic, breast cancers, as well as lymphomas (15).
+Key lime, in particular, has been studied to have anticancer effects against colon, pancreatic, and breast cancers and lymphomas (15).

 Downsides and Risks

 Due to their acidic nature, lemons and limes can cause heartburn and aggravation of gastroesophageal reflux disease (GERD) symptoms, especially when consumed on an empty stomach.

 Limes and lemons can also cause tooth erosion by wearing away the dental enamel, making teeth more sensitive, yellow and eventually causing cavities.

-In order to avoid this, it is better not to consume concentrated lemon or lime juice but to water it down instead.
-You can also drink lemon or lime juice with a straw to avoid contact with teeth.
+To avoid this, it is better not to consume concentrated lemon or lime juice but to water them down instead.
+You can also drink lemon or lime juice with a straw to avoid contact with teeth (16).

-People who are allergic to limonene may experience contact dermatitis after touching these fruits (16).
+People allergic to limonene may experience contact dermatitis after touching these fruits (17).

 Comparison summary table